xing-zheng/Docs/aspnet/fundamentals/logging.rst

 Configuring Logging in your Application
 ----------------------------------------

 To configure logging in your ASP.NET application, you should resolve ``ILoggerFactory`` in the ``Configure`` method in your ``Startup`` class.
 ASP.NET will automatically provide an instance of ``ILoggerFactory`` using :doc:`dependency-injection` when you add a parameter of this type to the ``Configure`` method.
 Once you've added ``ILoggerFactory`` as a parameter, you configure loggers within the ``Configure`` method by calling methods (or extension methods) on the logger factory.
 We have already seen an example of this configuration at the beginning of this article, when we added console logging by simply calling ``loggerFactory.AddConsole``.
-In addition to adding loggers, you can also control the verbosity of the application's logging by setting the ``MinimumLevel`` property on the logger factory.
-The default verbosity is ``Verbose``.

-.. note:: You can specify the minimum logging level each logger provider will use as well.
+.. note:: You specify the minimum logging level each logger provider will use when you configure it.
 For example, the ``AddConsole`` extension method supports an optional parameter for setting its minimum ``LogLevel``.

+In addition to setting the minimum logging level, you can also specify that...
+..
+TODO: cover the different overloads of AddConsole().

 Configuring TraceSource Logging
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^